zhangce/kbp/README.md

 ### Inference rules

 The inference rule (`relation_mention_lr`) simply uses the features extracted from the relation mentions to learn the expectation of a given relation mention being correct.

+### Debugging extractors

+It is useful to debug each extractor individually without running the DeepDive system every time.
+To make this easier, a general debug extractor is provided in `udf/util/dummy_extractor.py`.
+This extractor produces a file from the SQL input query to allow the user to directly pipe that file into the desired extractor.
+Run the dummy extractor once to produce the sample file, and then debug the extractor by looking at the output without running the DeepDive pipeline.

+For example, consider a scenario where we want to debug the entity mention extractor, `ext_mention`.
+We can first run `ext_mention_debug` to produce a sample TSV file, `udf/sample_data/ext_mention_sample_data.tsv`.

+Refer to [DeepDive's pipeline functionality](http://deepdive.stanford.edu/doc/pipelines.html) to see how to run the system with only a particular extractor.
+We can specify something like the following in `application.conf`:

+    pipeline.run: "debug_mention_ext"
+    pipeline.pipelines.debug_mention_ext: ["ext_mention_debug"]

+After running run.sh, this file can then be piped into the extractor we wish to debug, `udf/ext_mention.py`:

+    >> cat $APP_HOME/udf/sample_data/ext_mention_sample_data.tsv | python $APP_HOME/udf/ext_mention.py

+This process allows for interactive debugging of the extractors.

+The code for `ext_mention_debug` is commented out in `application.conf`; similar code is also provided for `ext_relation_mention_feature_wordseq` and `ext_relation_mention_feature_deppath`.